 I'm in the middle of reading "Notice and Notes"

 This is very interesting.
 I can't wait to try this with my Language Arts class.
 I have been practicing some of their strategies with these books I just read.
 Highly suggest this!

 I am not doing well keeping up with my blog, but I just made this for my class so I thought I would to a quick post to share.
 I will have my students glue this into their Math notebooks once completed.

 Click here.
 This will take you to a google doc.
 Then make sure you click file and then download , so that you can print it.
 Enjoy!

 I'm a fifth grade teacher.
 My favorite thing to do is read books.
 My second favorite thing is to buy books!
 I LOVE chocolate ice cream too.
-I am married and have a daughter in high school.
+I am married and have a daughter in her freshman year of college.
 My newest hobby is looking at teaching blogs.